Slab Foundations Explained

 Advantages of Concrete Slab Foundations

-The Cons of Concrete Slab Foundations
+The Disadvantages of Concrete Slab Foundations

 When Should You Use a Concrete Slab Foundation?

-- Flat Ground:
+- Flat Ground

 If the land on which your home is built is flat, it makes sense to construct a concrete slab foundation.
 You might need to re-grade the land a bit if one side slopes more than the other.

-- Shallow Bedrock:
+- Shallow Bedrock

 In some places, rock outcrops can be near the surface.
 This can get in the way of excavating a deeper foundation.

-- High Water Table:
+- High Water Table

 If the water table is near the surface, it makes sense to build a home on a concrete slab foundation as this won’t involve much digging.

-- Cost-Effectiveness:
+- Cost-Effectiveness

 Construction costs money.
 If you’d like to bring down building costs, you can’t go wrong with a concrete slab.
 They’re cheaper than other types of foundations in addition to being durable and not requiring much maintenance work.

-- Temperate Climates:
+- Temperate Climates

 If you experience moderate winters and mild summers, you won’t have to worry about the continuous crawl space ventilation debate.
 Creating a watertight seal on the ground to keep moisture out won’t reduce your utility costs.